HubrioAU/XRouter/README.md

 ## Installation

-Router is available through [CocoaPods](https://cocoapods.org).
+XRouter is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby